ilex-paraguariensis/yerbamate/docs/README.md

 ## Open Science 📖

 As an open science work, Yerbamate strives to promote the principles of transparency and collaboration.
-To this end, the history of the LaTeX files for work are available on GitHub: https://github.com/oalee/os-yerbamate.
+To this end, the history of the LaTeX files for work are available on [GitHub](https://github.com/oalee/os-yerbamate).
 These open science repositories are open to collaboration and encourage participation from the community to enhance the validity, reproducibility, accessibility, and quality of this work.